This Website is run in collaboration with a team of Barristers with a special interest in Family Provision Law

 - Provide objective and realistic advice on the strengths and weaknesses of your case;

-- Assist with pre-trial strategies and the gathering and preparation of evidence, make sure your case is court ready;
+- Assist with pre-trial strategies and the gathering and preparation of evidence, making sure your case is court ready;

 - Clarify the legal issues in dispute and narrow the dispute to ensure an economic and time-effective resolution; and